whotwagner/domain_name_format_validator/README.md

 * Top-level domain names cannot be all numeric.

-* The right-most label must be either a recognized TLD or a 2-letter country code.
-The only exception is for international domain names

-* Top-level domain names cannot be all numeric.

 * Domain names may not begin with a period.

 * The characters allowed in labels are a subset of the ASCII character set, consisting of